I'm 23. How do I start investing?

 But don't get ahead of yourself.
 Most 23-year-olds aren't swimming in extra cash, and there could be better things to do with you money before investing in the stock market.

 "I get it.
 Investments are sexy.
-But there are some fundamental things you need in place before you risk some of your money," said Douglas Boneparth, President of Bone Fide Wealth and coauthor of Millennial Money Fix.
+But there are some fundamental things you need in place before you risk some of your money," said Douglas Boneparth, President of Bone Fide Wealth and coauthor of The Millennial Money Fix.

 First, build an emergency fund that can cover three to six months' worth of expenses.
 This is your lifeline if you lose (or quit) your job, or an unexpected health scare brings on a ton of medical bills.
 You want to have this cash on hand for when you need it and not have to worry about losing some when the market falls.